History of ESPN on ABC: The major sporting events return

 After airing select tournament games since 2021, in 2023, the NCAA Women's Basketball Championship Game will move to ABC.
 This will be the first time since 1995 that the Tournament Final will air on broadcast television.
-To accommodate ABC’s primetime lineup, the game will move to an afternoon start, similar to ESPN’s Pro Bowl coverage in 2018.
+To accommodate ABC's primetime lineup, the game will move to an afternoon start, similar to ESPN's Pro Bowl coverage in 2018.

-Other events that have made its way to ABC include: F1, the UFC, middle weekend Wimbledon matches, Australian Open highlights, the NCAA Women's Gymnastics Championships, the NCAA Division I softball tournament, the XFL, which previously aired on ABC in 2020, and the Premier Lacrosse League.
+Other events that have made its way to ABC include: F1, the UFC, middle weekend Wimbledon matches, Australian Open highlights, the NCAA Women's Gymnastics Championships, the NCAA Division I softball tournament, the XFL, which previously aired on ABC in 2020, which returned in 2023, and the Premier Lacrosse League.